FathiMahdi/EXFY/README.md

 ## Features

+- Can Combine both exiftool metadata and yara match result in one report
 - Suport yara scanner file/dir based on repository rules for more info <a href=https://github.com/iomoath/yara-scanner>Yara scanner by Moath Maharmeh </a>.
 - Suport csv and html report extraction.